-Liquid crystal (LC) can be considered as a state of matter in between the conventional liquid and crystalline solid states.
+Liquid crystals exist in a state between conventional liquids and crystalline solids.
 A liquid can flow freely and is isotropic which means its properties are uniform in all directions.
 A crystalline solid is anisotropic which means its molecules are orientally packed and may not flow.
-A liquid crystal, however, may flow like a liquid, but its molecules may be oriented in a crystal-like way.
-In liquid crystals, optical, electrical conductivity and thermal properties may vary with direction.
-Nematicm, smectic and cholestric are the three major types of liquid crystals.
-Nematic liquid crystals have no ordered structure of molecules, and smectic liquid crystals have a layered molecular structure, whereas cholesteric liquid crystals have the molecules in a twisted and chiral arrangement.
+A liquid crystal can flow like a liquid, but its molecules are oriented in a crystal-like way.

 The dual nature of liquid crystals allows them to flow like liquids while exhibiting directional optical, electrical, and thermal properties like crystals.

 Liquid crystals can also be categorised as either thermotropic or lyotropic.
 Lyotropic liquid crystals have a phase transition as a function of both temperature and concentration of the liquid-crystal molecules in a solvent.
 An everyday example of a lyotropic liquid crystal is soap.